janezpavelzebovec/galilean-grammar/src/index.md

 ## Support the Project

-If you would like to help support the project, you can [support my KoFi page](https://ko-fi.com/stevecaruso).
+If you would like to help support the project, you can [visit my KoFi page](https://ko-fi.com/stevecaruso).
 The more folk who subscribe there, the more time I will be able to dedicate to this project, and others like it.
+Supporters, past and present, will be listed in the [Dedication](/dedication#project-supporters).

 ## Copyright